Coordinator of Graduate Studies

 2 Canada Research Chair (Tier I ) Rheology

 The Chemical Engineering department is based in Dupuis Hall, which is a multi-purpose facility with extensive research laboratories, and large-and small-group teaching classrooms.
 Department researchers in the biochemical, biomedical and environmental engineering fields also have laboratory facilities in the multi-disciplinary Biosciences complex, and in the Human Mobility Research Centre (HMRC) at Kingston General Hospital.
 We are a medium-sized department, with sufficient size to ensure a breadth of research activities, yet small enough to foster a cohesive learning environment.
 Research serials and books are housed in the recently renovated Engineering, Mathematics, and Science library, and a variety of search and document delivery facilities are available on-line.
 Research is being conducted in the fields of polymer and reaction engineering, (including fuel cells), biochemical (including biomedical and environmental), and process systems engineering.
 Facilities within the polymer and reaction engineering field include a variety of bench and pilot scale polymerization reactors (gas-phase polyolefin, solution and emulsion free-radical, living-radical and condensation polymer systems), polymer processing equipment (twin-screw extruder, Haake internal mixer), rotational and capillary rheometers, fuel cell equipment, plus two wind tunnels and a gas fired research furnace.
-The biochemical research facilities include numerous fermentors and a fermentation pilot plant, and biomedical research facilities include cell and tissue culture labs.
+The biochemical research facilities include numerous fermentors, and biomedical research facilities include cell and tissue culture labs.
 A new characterization lab has been established for the measurement of polymeric physical, thermal and structural properties.
 Physical measurements and chemical analyses are carried out using a variety of instruments such as gas chromatographs, elemental analyzer, HPLCs, gel permeation chromatographs, BET surface area analyzer, capillary hydro-dynamic fractionation submicron particle size analyzer, spectrophotometers, IR, FTIR, GC mass spectroscopy, and also by means of novel probes based in light scattering, absorption and fluorescence.
 Research computations are conducted on a variety of PC and Unix-based computer platforms, using a wide range of symbolic computation, numerical analysis, statistical analysis and process simulation software.
-The research laboratories are supported by the departmental laboratory technologist while the computing facilities are supported by a departmental computing systems administrator with support from the Central Applied Science Computing Services Group.
+The research laboratories are supported by the departmental laboratory technologist while the computing facilities are supported by the Engineering and Applied Science Computing Services Group.

 The Department of Chemical Engineering endeavours as much as possible to ensure that every full-time graduate student engaged in research has adequate financial support during his or her graduate program.
 This support may come from several sources, either individually or in combination with National or Provincial scholarships, Queen's University scholarships and awards, research assistantships provided by faculty researchers, and Departmental teaching assistantships.
 The minimum level of financial support is presently $25,000 per year for both Master's and Doctoral students.
 Students who are National Scholarship winners can expect overall financial support that is competitive with that provided by any Chemical Engineering department in Canada.